FerdinandToelkes/Molecular-Dynamics-with-Neural-Networks/README.md

 ## Workflow

 Each script should include an example of how to execute it at the top.
-All python3 scripts are to be executed from the root directory of the project.
+All python scripts are to be executed from the root directory of the project.
 The "target_dir" as well as the "trajectory_dir" parameters have to be set relative to the data directory (see also set_data_prefix within utils.py).
 In my case, we have target_dir='MOTOR_MD_XTB/T300_1' and in set_data_prefix() I have path_to_data='/loctmp/tof54964/data', i.e. all T300_i folders are located in /loctmp/tof54964/data/MOTOR_MD_XTB/.

 ### Preprocessing